HaylLtd/cordova-background-geolocation-plugin/docs/index.md

 # Introduction

-Cross-platform geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection" {: .fw-500 }
+Cross-platform geolocation for Cordova with battery-saving "circular region monitoring" and "stop detection" {: .fw-500 }

 This plugin can be used for geolocation when the app is running in the foreground or background.
 It is more battery and data efficient than html5 geolocation or cordova-geolocation plugin.
 It can be used side by side with other geolocation providers (eg. html5 navigator.geolocation).